 I know it’s not a good inquest.
 But it plays a crucial role when it comes to pain assessment.
 It would help physicians in diagnosing the disease, to opt for a treatment strategy, and also attorneys in insurance claims and personal injury lawsuits.

-A pain scale is a tool used by physicians to assess the intensity of pain in a patient.
-It helps to improve communication between healthcare providers and patients.
-Assessment of pain could be based on self-report, behavioral, or physiological data depending upon the type of pain scale used.
+A pain scale is a tool used by physicians to assess the intensity of pain endured by a patient.
+It helps to improve the communication between healthcare providers and patients.
+Assessment of pain and pain scale explanation could be based on self-report, behavioral, or physiological data, depending upon the type of injury pain scale used.
 Using the pain scale, the patient reports the severity of his pain with the help of a physician, medical professional, or a parent.

 Implications of Pain Scale

 - To diagnose a disease or a condition.